nuts-rice/uncloak_hw_notes/pages/session_7_notes_hw.md

 - section 11.8 is good review of this chapter
 - chapter 12:
 	- TODO I had to go before we covered this in lecture whoops
+	- RSA:
+		- RSA GTFO paper is worth a read!
+		-
+		-